andrewdpoh/SP_BED_GameStore_Website/README.md

 # SP_BED_GameStore_Website

-Game Store Website created for the Bacnk-End Development (FED) module in SP.
+Game Store Website created for the Back-End Development (FED) module in SP.
 Involves HTML, CSS for the front-end and Javascript (ExpressJS) to handle the back-end with a MySQL database.

 ## Usage
 1. Clone the project (git clone https://github.com/andrewdpoh/SP_BED_GameStore_Website.git)